 - To assess the evidence for genetic adaptation to climate change selection, we built on similar reviews performed in the previous decade and the assessment criteria outlined therein (Franks & Hoffmann, 2012; Hansen et al., 2012; Merilä & Hendry, 2014).
-To show convincingly that a wild population is genetically adapting to climate change, we used the following five criteria: - (1) Establish that the mean phenotype of a particular trait has changed in the population over time. - (2) Demonstrate that the phenotype has a genetic basis and is thus heritable.
+To show convincingly that a wild population is genetically adapting to climate change, we used the following five criteria: - (1) Establish that the mean phenotype of a particular trait has changed in the population over time. - (2) Demonstrate that the phenotype has an additive genetic basis and is thus heritable.

-- (3) Provide evidence that fitness of the phenotype depends on a climatic variable (e.g.experiments, latitudinal clines, field observations). - (4) Show that climate change-induced selection on the trait has occurred in the population across generations. - 136 (5) Assess the relative contribution of adaptive and neutral evolutionary processes (i.e. response to selection vs. migration, spatial sorting, genetic drift).
+(3) Provide evidence that the fitness of the phenotype depends on a climatic variable (e.g. experiments, latitudinal clines, field observations).

+- (4) Show that climate change-induced selection on the trait has occurred in the population across generations. - 135 (5) Assess the relative contribution of adaptive and neutral evolutionary processes (i.e. response to selection vs. migration, spatial sorting, genetic drift).

 For studies to meet these criteria, strong inferences are needed.
-To convincingly show that the observed phenotypic response reflects genetic changes (criteria 1 and 2), studies need to have used one of the following strong methods: animal models, common-garden experiments, and/or molecular genetic approaches [following (Merilä & Hendry, 2014)].
+To convincingly show that the observed phenotypic response reflects genetic changes (criteria 1 and 2), studies need to have used one of the following strong methods: animal models [i.e. mixed models incorporating multigenerational/pedigree information to statistically estimate genetic parameters (Kruuk, 2004)], common-garden experiments, and/or molecular genetic approaches [following (Merilä & Hendry, 2014)].
 Furthermore, to convincingly show that the genetic change is an adaptive response to climate change-induced selection (criteria 3 and 4), studies need to show that climatic conditions have changed over time in addition to demonstrating a causal relationship between climate and the fitness of the phenotype using the following strong methods: reciprocal transplants or experimental studies (criteria 3), and experimental evolution or selection estimates [criteria 4, following (Merilä & Hendry, 2014)].
 Finally, studies need to have assessed whether the observed genetic change involved a response to selection rather than being attributed to other evolutionary processes alone [criteria 5; e.g. genetic drift, migration, spatial sorting (Hansen et al., 2012)].
 As such, providing robust evidence that a genetic change over time has occurred that is both adaptive and in response to climate change selection requires temporal data as well as in-depth knowledge about the trait under selection (Franks & Hoffmann, 2012; Merilä & Hendry, 2014).